guochenmeinian/guochenmeinian.github.io/content/about/index.md

 Hi there 👋

 My name is Chenmeinian Guo「郭陈美年」.
-I am currently a Master's student at [NYU Courant](https://cims.nyu.edu/dynamic/).
+I am currently a Master's student at [NYU Courant](https://cims.nyu.edu/dynamic/) studying Computer Science.
 I completed my Bachlor's degree in Computer and Information Science at [the Ohio State University](https://www.osu.edu).
 My primary interests lie in the fields of software development and machine learning.
 Beyond coding and algorithms, I enjoy playing guitar and learning about music and finance.

 {{ resize_image(path="about/lay.png", height=1400, width=650, op="fit", format="png") }}